valerialevitskaya1204/dl_homework/README.md

 Repository of our results for dl homework

-All models for project are here  https://drive.google.com/drive/folders/1745LnMCkeGEPTfawlh_oE6s6AnrDlUgy?usp=drive_link Tried to use git lfs but ir's now orking (dk why) so..
+All models for project are here  https://drive.google.com/drive/folders/1745LnMCkeGEPTfawlh_oE6s6AnrDlUgy?usp=drive_link

+Tried to use git lfs but it's not working (dk why) so..

 Levitskaia Valeriia
 Evgenia Shustova